Vincit/objection.js/doc/includes/API.md

 This query cannot be built synchronously.
 Consider using debug() method instead.
 ```

 Later versions of Objection may introduce a native way to retrieve an executable SQL statement, or handle this behavior differently.
-If you need executable SQL, consider `this.build().toSQL()`, which is the native Knex method that can [provide formatted bindings](http://knexjs.org/#Interfaces-toSQL).
+If you need executable SQL, you can consider the unstable/private API `this.build().toSQL()`, which is the native Knex method that can [provide formatted bindings](http://knexjs.org/#Interfaces-toSQL).